Carleton University: Board of Governors

 The Board of Governors oversees the corporate affairs of the institution, including finances, real property, risk management, and strategic direction.
 The Board is also responsible for appointing the President and Chancellor, and determines the compensation of staff, faculty, and members of the senior administration.
 The Board of Governors is composed of 36 members, with 18 members derived from the students, staff, and administration of Carleton.
 These include four students, two faculty members, two members of the University Senate, two alumni, two staff, as well as the President and Chancellor, who are ex-officio members of the Board.
 The remainder of the representatives are selected from the local community at large.

 To support its mandate and oversight function, the Board has six standing committees, with each Governor holding membership in one or two of these committees over the course of a year.
 These standing committees include Executive, Audit & Risk, Building Program, Advancement and University Relations, Governance, and Finance.

 The Board is led by the board chair, who presides over meetings, evaluates executive performance, advises senior administration, and represents the university's interests to government.
-The current board chair is Dan Fortin, former President of IBM Canada and Carleton alumnus.
+The current board chair is Beth Creary, former Senior Vice-President, Legal & Compliance at Ligado Networks.

 Senate

-The Senate is the Carleton's highest academic body and is responsible for university's academic governance.
-The Senate's duties include conferring degrees, approving recipients of honorary degrees, developing scholarships and selecting recipients thereof, approving new programs and curricular changes, in addition to overseeing academic regulations.

 The Senate comprises 86 members, including 40 faculty members, two contract instructors, 10 undergraduate students, three graduate students, 23 ex-officio members, four members of the Board of Governors, and up to four special appointments.

 Finances

-For the 2020–21 academic year, Carleton reported an estimated annual operating budget of $502 million, with the largest expenditures for the institution being employee salaries, campus infrastructure, and student support services.
+For the 2023-24 academic year, Carleton reported a proposed budget of $525 million.

 The largest annual sources of revenue for Carleton are tuition fees, which generate 50% of the university's income, representing $336 million in earnings, and provincial government funding, representing 26% of the university's income, or $174 million.

-In 2019–2020, Carleton received $86.5 million in sponsored research funding.
+In 2023–24, Carleton received $111.5 million in sponsored research funding.

 Carleton has an endowment fund of $353 million as of April 2021, with an increase of $54.4 million over the previous year.